Jams and Preserves

 They add much need phosphorous to our depleted solis and act as great bug controllers.

-We value the diversity of size, colours and habits of our flock who get to lead a long and productive life
+We value the diversity of size, colours and habits of our flock who get to lead a long and productive life whilst carrying out their natural behaviors.

-Red & Black Logan Berries
+Black Logan Berries

-Leaves like a raspberry, fruit-appearance of a blackberry, and a flavour that is a marriage of the two.
+An old variety with leaves like a raspberry, fruit-appearance of a blackberry, and a flavour that is a marriage of the two.

 Fruit ripens inconsistently (some ripe fruit and unripe fruit on the bush at once).

 Ripeness is determined by deep red-purple colour; fruit does not pull away from core even when ripe.
+More suited to jam making as they can be quite tart when not fully ripe.

 The growing habit is that of a trailing vine.

 On a well established bush, the vines measure up to seven meters.
+The best tasting fresh fruit in my humble opinion!

 Thorny trailing cultivar with large glossy red/black fruit resembling wild blackberry from early December to mid January.

 Silvanberries were developed in Australia for their large berries and purple black colour with a medium to fine texture.
+Great for fresh fruit sales and used to make our best selling blackberry jams